Sharp Empirical Bernstein Bounds for the Variance of Bounded Random Variables: Introduction

-We revisit the problem of providing confidence intervals and sequences for the variance of bounded random variables under Assumption~\ref{ass:main_assumption}.
-Our contributions are three-fold: \begin{itemize} \item We provide novel confidence sequences for the variance.
-We instantiate the results for the batch setting (where the confidence sequence reduces to a confidence interval) and the sequential setting.
-Confidence sequences for the standard deviation (std) can also be immediately derived by taking the square root of the confidence sequences for the variance. \item Theoretically, we prove the sharpness of our inequalities by showing that the first order term of the novel confidence interval exactly matches that of the oracle Bernstein inequality. \item Empirically, we illustrate how our proposed inequalities substantially outperform those of \citet[Theorem 10]{maurer2009empirical}, which constitute the current state-of-the-art inequalities for the standard deviation, to the best of our knowledge. \end{itemize}
+We study the problem of providing confidence intervals and sequences for the variance of bounded random variables under Assumption~\ref{ass:main_assumption}.
+Our goal is to derive a fully data-dependent, nonasymptotically valid confidence interval for $\sigma^2$, without knowing either the mean or the fourth moment, while also being asymptotically as sharp as the oracle Bernstein bound that knows those quantities.
+That is, we want nonasymptotic validity and asymptotic sharpness for an explicit fully-data dependent confidence interval.
+Our contributions are three-fold: \begin{itemize} \item We provide novel confidence sequences for the variance (Corollary~\ref{corollary:upper_bound} and Corollary~\ref{corollary:lower_bound}), that are derived from novel supermartingale constructions (Theorem~\ref{theorem:main_supermartingale_theorem} and Corollary~\ref{corollary:main_corollary}).
+We instantiate the results for the sequential setting in Section~\ref{section:upper_bound} and Section~\ref{section:lower_bound}, and for the batch setting (where the confidence sequence reduces to a confidence interval) in Section~\ref{section:ci}.
+Confidence sequences for the standard deviation (std) $\sigma$ can also be immediately derived by taking the square root of the confidence sequences for the variance. \item Theoretically, we prove the sharpness of our inequalities by showing that the first order term of the novel confidence interval exactly matches that of the oracle Bernstein inequality (Corollary~\ref{corollary:sharpness}). \item Empirically, we illustrate how our proposed inequalities substantially outperform those of \citet[Theorem 10]{maurer2009empirical} in Section~\ref{section:experiments}, which constitute the existing sharpest inequalities for the standard deviation, to the best of our knowledge.
+We further illustrate how our confidence sequences improve the adaptive Neyman allocation procedure from \citet{neopane2025optimistic}, which requires anytime-valid inference for the variance of the potential outcomes, but used inferior ones to ours. \end{itemize}

-\paragraph{Paper outline.} We present related work in Section~\ref{section:related_work}, followed by preliminaries in Section~\ref{section:background}.
-Section~\ref{section:main_results} exhibits the main results of this contribution, namely an empirical Bernstein inequality for the variance.
-Section~\ref{section:experiments} displays experimental results, showing how our proposed inequalities outperform state-of-the-art alternatives.
-We conclude with some remarks in Section~\ref{section:conclusion}.